jordson-io/jordson/README.md

 # JORDSON

-Jordson is a Javascript Framework for eCommerce Single Page Application.
+Jordson is a Javascript Framework for building your eCommerce website.
+Lightweight, high performance and secure.
+With NodeJS server-side and Single Page Application modern Javascript for the client-side.

 >  **Current Version : Aegir-Unstable**